cms-tau-pog/TauFW/Plotter/README.md

 like `DY[1-4]JetsToLL_M-50*` or `W[1-4]JetsToLNu*`.
 (Here "jet" means number of LHE-level partons.)
 They increase the statistics, but overlap with their respective jet-inclusive sample.
-Therefore a special "stitching" procedure is needed that changes the effective lumi-cross section normalization per "jet-bin", before they are merged into one big sample.
+Therefore a special "stitching" procedure is needed that changes the effective luminosity-cross section normalization per "jet-bin", before they are merged into one big sample.
 You can use the [`stitch` help function](python/sample/utils.py) to do it automatically:
 ```
 sampleset.stitch("W*Jets",   incl='WJ', name='WJ'                               )